Aflac Medicare Supplement Review

 Aflac offers four types of Medigap plans to help supplement Original Medicare coverage.
 Each plan is tailored to different needs and budgets, offering varying levels of coverage.

-1. Plan G: Comprehensive Coverage and the Most Popular Choice
+Plan G: Most Popular and Comprehensive

 Plan G has emerged as the most popular Medigap option in recent years, and for good reason.
 It offers nearly full coverage for Medicare-approved expenses after you meet the Medicare Part B deductible.

-Comprehensive Coverage: Plan G covers almost all out-of-pocket costs, including:
+Plan G covers almost all out-of-pocket costs, including:

 • Medicare Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are exhausted.